Sourendra Nath Kohli: Flag rank

 Kohli rose to flag rank in 1965 with promotion to substantive Rear Admiral on 18 August.
 He was the Flag Officer Commanding of the Fleet from 1967 to 1969.
 Kohli was awarded the Param Vishisht Seva Medal in January 1968.
 He was promoted to Vice Admiral on 14 February 1969.
 Next, Kohli served as the Commandant of the National Defence College for two years until 1971.

 On 12 February 1971, Kohli was appointed the Flag Officer Commanding-in-Chief (FOC-IN-C) of the Western Naval Command.
 During the war with Pakistan in December 1971, Kohli provided operational leadership for the devastating attacks on Karachi harbour.
 He also led the defence of Indian Naval facilities on the west coast.
 He was also responsible for overseeing the safety of the Indian mercantile fleet during the war.
 He was awarded the Padma Bhushan for his exceptional leadership during the 1971 war.

 Chief of Naval Staff

 On 1 March 1973, Kohli took over as the Chief of the Naval Staff.
 He retired from the Navy on 29 February 1976.

 Later life

+Kohli later served as Governor of the union territory of Mizoram from 6 April 1981 to 9 August 1983, prior to its attainment of statehood in 1987.
 Kohli authored We dared, a memoir of the Indian Navy operations during the war of 1971.
 He is also the author of Sea Power and the Indian Ocean, an analysis of the geo-political and maritime concerns in the Indian Ocean region.